Diseases and conditions

 Once a diagnosis is established, the treatment approach will depend on the specific condition and its severity.
 Treatment options may include:

-Depending on the type of cardiovascular disease, your healthcare provider may prescribe medications to manage symptoms, control blood pressure, reduce cholesterol levels, prevent blood clots, or regulate heart rhythm.
+Depending on the type of cardiovascular disease, your healthcare provider may prescribe medications to manage symptoms.
+They may also prescribe medications to control blood pressure, reduce cholesterol levels, prevent blood clots, or regulate heart rhythm.

 • Interventional Procedures: